Get to know Kelly Wooley

 Mama bear to eight-year old, miracle daughter Avery

 NICU and Special Needs advocate and resource

-Lover of tennis, arts and crafts, eating good food and drinking good wine with friends and family
+Lover of tennis, art, fashion, eating good food and drinking good wine with friends and family

 Throughout my career, I’ve had the pleasure of working for international and national companies where I was able to learn from the best of the best.